ebi-gene-expression-group/atlas-anndata/README.md

 conda create -n atlas-anndata atlas-anndata
 ```

-Install it from PyPi like:
+OR install it from PyPi like:

 ```
 pip install atlas-anndata